Request a Consultation or Appointment

 Recovering from Eyelid Surgery

 Eyelid surgery recovery time is roughly 5 to 7 days after surgery, though, individual recovery times can vary.
 Swelling, bruising, tightness and soreness are to be expected following your procedure.
-However, pain medications may be used to help ease any discomfort while you heal.
+However, pain medications may be used to help ease any

 When your skin is fully healed, your eyes should appear wider and more youthful than before your surgery.
 Rejuvenating the appearance of the eyes often has a significant impact on the overall appearance of the face.
 Patients often feel more confident following their eyelid surgery and enjoy the results of their procedure for many years.